pokohroh/ros-portfolio/Tutorials Completed/9) Creating a ROS msg and srv.md

 > (Despite its name, message_generation works for both msg and srv.)

 For services, you need to make the same changes in package.xml as you did for messages.
-That means adding the same dependencies — look above to see which ones you need to include and make sure they are not commented out.
+That means adding the same dependencies, look above to see which ones you need to include and make sure they are not commented out.

 **Remove # to uncomment the following lines:**